-As the cold weather starts to settle in here in Melbourne, this keto chorizo chilli becomes a weekly staple.
+As the cold weather starts to settle in here in Melbourne, this keto chilli becomes a weekly staple.
 It’s so warming and hearty.
 There’s nothing better on a cold winters night than putting your ugg boots on and sitting on the couch with a bowl of this chilli.

 This recipe is perfect to cook up a big batch on the weekend and have to take for lunch during the week or to have 1 or 2 of your weekly dinners ready to go in the fridge.
-After we cook up a batch on the weekend we store 2 servings in the freezer, have one that night and 1 serving later in the week.
+After we cook up a batch of keto chilli on the weekend we store 2 servings in the freezer, have one that night and 1 serving later in the week.

 The best thing about this is when we have the conversation a couple of weeks later about what’s for dinner, we can do the lazy option and grab out the frozen chilli.
 We actually get pretty excited when we remember we have frozen chilli in the freezer.